ELCI-Linux/hi-light/README.md

 # hi-light
-Adjust intel backlight screen brightness using a GUI interface
+Adjust intel backlight screen brightness using a GUI interface (requires sudo permission)

   **Enter the following command to install hi-light**